dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/docs/FxCopPort/Proposed FxCop rule changes in Roslyn.md

 To be clear: In the first release of the FxCop analyzer equivalents, their behavior will be identical to FxCop as far as possible.
 We would make changes only in subsequent releases.

+In addition to implementation details of the analyzers we have decided to port, there will be some feedback from the community regarding the rules we have decided _not_ to port.
+We will track that here as well, and consider this feedback as we revisit our decisions about rules to cut.

 ## CA1034: Nested types should not be visible

 The .NET Framework Design Guidelines for [nested types](https://msdn.microsoft.com/en-us/library/ms229027(v=vs.110).aspx) specifically mentions enumerations: